zicongmei/ai-story/fullText1/README.md

     --words-per-chapter 500
 ```
 This will generate a full story based on `abstract-2023-10-27-10-30-45.txt`, with each chapter aiming for around 500 words (actual word count may vary by +/- 20%).
 The output file will be named `fulltext-2023-10-27-10-30-45.txt`.
 Each chapter will be written to the output file immediately after generation.

+*   **Token Logging:** Input and output token counts for each Gemini API call (chapter count extraction and individual chapter generation) are logged to the console.
+Accumulated input and output token counts for the entire story generation process are also logged after all chapters are generated.

 #### Custom Output Path and Configuration